syncfusion-content/wpf-docs/wpf/GridSplitter/Getting-Started.md

 ## Horizontal splitter

-If we want to resize the elements which are horizantally arranged into the rows of container, place the `SfGridSplitter` on middle row of the container and use the `HorizontalAlignment` property as `Stretch` and `ResizeBehavior` property value as `PreviousAndNext`.
+If we want to resize the elements which are horizontally arranged into the rows of container, place the `SfGridSplitter` on middle row of the container and use the `HorizontalAlignment` property as `Stretch` and `ResizeBehavior` property value as `PreviousAndNext`.

 {% tabs %}
 {% highlight XAML %}